 Are they safe as dietary supplement ingredients?

 Neither laxogenin nor 5-alpha-hydroxy-laxogenin has been tested in humans, so it is unclear if either is safe.
 The latest research testing some of these products shows that labels are usually not accurate.
 For example, laxogenin (as a plant extract) was not detected in any products tested.
 Products in which the synthetic substance 5-alpha-hydroxy-laxogenin was detected also contained other substances not disclosed on the label, including some drugs or other substances with unknown health effects.
-Some of those substances are ones prohibited for use by Military Service Members.
+Some of those substances are ones prohibited for use by Service Members.

 Why avoid their use?